gardenjs/docs/src/routes/(documentation)/docs/get-started/setup/setup.md

-# Configure Gardenjs with project-specific settings
+# Setting up Gardenjs

-During installation, the configuration file “garden.config.js” is copied to the root directory.
-Project-specific settings for Gardenjs are stored here.
-Individual adjustments can also be made in this file.
+During installation, the configuration file **garden.config.js** is copied to the root directory.
+Project-specific settings are adjusted here.

 ## Options